BuddhikaBICT-UoR-FoT-6/ICT-1222_G10_Student_Management_System/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- **Your Name** - *Initial work* - [YourGitHub](https://github.com/yourusername)

-## 🙏 Acknowledgments

-- Faculty of Technology for project requirements
-- MySQL documentation and community
-- Contributors and testers

-## 📞 Support

-For support and questions:
-- Create an issue in this repository
-- Contact: your.email@example.com

----

-**Note**: This system is designed for educational purposes and should be properly secured before production use.